Housatonic River falls in Falls Village Connecticut

 No. It has important trout water, but smallmouth bass can be a better target when water warms.

-Use USGS 01199000, Housatonic River at Falls Village, for the main trout-corridor flow context.
+Use USGS 01199000, Housatonic River at Falls Village, for the main trout-area flow context.

-They protect cold tributary-mouth areas where trout gather during summer heat.
+They protect cold smaller stream-mouth areas where trout gather during summer heat.
 Stay out of posted closed zones.

 Check CT DEEP rules and consumption advisories first.
 This page does not recommend harvest without current official guidance.